zavjs/SoccerStars/README.md

 # Soccer Stars - 2017

+This is an app that shows information about the important soccer players in dedicated pages.

-React.js + Express.js App covering subjects such as server-side rendering, progressive enhancement, and routing.
+Includes Reddit API integration, covering subjects such as server-side rendering, progressive enhancement, and routing in React.